ssitu/Java-Neural-Network-Library/README.md

 # NeuralNetwork
 An adjustable neural network class, with an example of solving the XOR problem is included along with a classification variation.

 Thought it would be easier to have the necessities of neural networks in one class.
+I add features when I need to use them in my other projects.

 An instance of the neural network class can be instantiated like this: